satellite-image-deep-learning/techniques/README.md

 * [CFC-Net](https://github.com/ming71/CFC-Net) -> Official implementation of "CFC-Net: A Critical Feature Capturing Network for Arbitrary-Oriented Object Detection in Remote Sensing Images"
 * [xview-yolov3](https://github.com/ultralytics/xview-yolov3) -> xView 2018 Object Detection Challenge: YOLOv3 Training and Inference
 * [Faster RCNN for xView satellite data challenge](https://github.com/samirsen/small-object-detection)
+* [ReDet](https://github.com/csuhan/ReDet) -> Official code of the paper "ReDet: A Rotation-equivariant Detector for Aerial Object Detection"
+* [How to detect small objects in (very) large images](https://blog.ml6.eu/how-to-detect-small-objects-in-very-large-images-70234bab0f98) -> A practical guide to using Slicing-Aided Hyper Inference (SAHI) for performing inference on the DOTAv1.0 object detection dataset using the mmdetection framework

 #### Object detection - buildings, rooftops & solar panels
 * [Machine Learning For Rooftop Detection and Solar Panel Installment](https://omdena.com/blog/machine-learning-rooftops/) discusses tiling large images and generating annotations from OSM data.
 Features of the roofs were calculated using a combination of contour detection and classification.
 [Follow up article using semantic segmentation](https://omdena.com/blog/rooftops-classification/)